grycap/vmrc-web/README.md

 ===============
 + Java JDK 1.7+
 + Maven (to compile from sources)
-+ Vmrc-client API as a maven dependency
++ The vmrc-client API as a maven dependency
 + Apache Tomcat (to deploy the WAR)

 3. Compilation & Installation